-Revenues of Cymbalta, a product for the treatment of major depressive disorder, diabetic peripheral neuropathic pain, generalized anxiety disorder, and for the treatment of chronic musculoskeletal pain and the management of fibromyalgia, increased 49 percent and decreased 12 percent in the U.S. in the second quarter and first six months of 2016, respectively.
-The revenue increase in the second quarter of 2016 was driven by adjustments to the return reserve resulting from the expiration of the period to return expired product for credit.
-Revenues outside the U.S. decreased 25 percent outside the U.S. in the second quarter and first six months of 2016, driven by the loss of exclusivity in Europe in 2014.
+Revenues of Cymbalta, a product for the treatment of major depressive disorder, diabetic peripheral neuropathic pain, generalized anxiety disorder, and for the treatment of chronic musculoskeletal pain and the management of fibromyalgia, were \$162.3 million and \$246.2 million in the U.S. during the third quarter and first nine months of 2016, respectively, compared to \$24.6 million and \$119.5 million in the third quarter and first nine months of 2015, respectively.
+The increases were driven by reductions to the reserve for expected product returns, which included adjustments of approximately \$145 million and \$175 million in the third quarter and first nine months of 2016, respectively.
+Cymbalta revenues decreased 31 percent and 27 percent outside the U.S. in the third quarter and first nine months of 2016, respectively, driven by the loss of exclusivity.